777arc/textbook/content/noise.rst

 Noise in Frequency Domain
 *************************

-In the Frequency Domain chapter we looked at "Fourier pairs", i.e. what a certain time domain signal looks like in the frequency domain.
+In the :ref:`freq-domain-chapter` chapter we looked at "Fourier pairs", i.e. what a certain time domain signal looks like in the frequency domain.
 Well what does Gaussian noise look like in the frequency domain?
 Below shows some simulated noise in the time domain, and then a plot of the FFT of that noise (many FFT's were averaged together).

 .. image:: ../_static/noise_freq.PNG
    :scale: 110 %